inovex/elements/packages/elements/src/components/ino-table/readme.md

 The table supports the following states:

 ### Loading indication
-In order to show the user that data is beeing loaded and to prohibit any user interaction, set `loading="true"` on the `ino-table`.
+In order to show the user that data is being loaded and to prohibit any user interaction, set `loading="true"` on the `ino-table`.
 Additionally, one can display a `<ino-progress-bar>` as follows:

 ```html
 <ino-progress-bar slot="loading-indicator" active indeterminate></ino-progress-bar>
 ```

 Provide the progress bar as child of the `ino-table` in order render the slot `loading-indicator` at the desired position.
 Also note the debounce time of 500ms in the example above.
-While the progress-bar is only shown after a loading time of more than 500ms, the table is immediatelly disabled for any user interaction.
+While the progress-bar is only shown after a loading time of more than 500ms, the table is immediately disabled for any user interaction.

 > **Note** The table's `loading` and the progress indicator's `active` attribute are **independent**.
 You are responsible by yourself to keep their values in sync.